-According to the American Cancer Society, women who are considered high risk and should have annual breast MRIs in addition to mammograms include women who have:
+According to the American Cancer Society, women who are considered high risk should have annual breast MRIs in addition to mammograms.
+These include women who have:

 - Received chest radiation therapy between the ages of 10 and 30 years old

 - Li-Fraumeni syndrome, Cowden syndrome, or Bannayan-Riley-Ruvalcaba syndrome or have a first-degree relative with Li-Fraumeni syndrome, Cowden syndrome, or Bannayan-Riley-Ruvalcaba syndrome

 However, not all women need annual breast MRIs.
 That’s because breast MRIs can sometimes find abnormalities that are not cancer–these are called false positives.

 Research has shown women with average or low risk for breast cancer tend to have more false positives on their breast MRIs.
 False positives can lead to unnecessary biopsies and procedures as well as additional stress and worry.

 How Mammograms and Breast MRIs Work Together